Fall River, Massachusetts minor league baseball history: New England League 1902 to 1913

 In 1902, the Fall River Indians resumed play, returning to the eight–team Class B level New England League and playing home games at Athletic Park.
 The Fall River Indians finished last in the 1902 New England League standings.
 The Indians finished with a record of 37–74, as Sandy McDermott served as manager, beginning a five-year tenure.
-Falls River finished 37.5 games behind 1st place Manchester.
+Falls River finished 37.5 games behind first place Manchester.

 Fall River placed fifth in the 1903 New England League standings.
-With a 57–56 record, the Indians finished 15.0 games behind the 1st place Lowell Tigers in the final standings.
+With a 57–56 record, the Indians finished 15.0 games behind the first place Lowell Tigers in the final standings.
 Sandy McDermott served his second season as the Fall city manager as the Indians continued play in the eight–team Class B league.

 With Sandy McDermott continuing as manager, the Fall River Indians placed third in the 1904 New England League.
 Fall River ended the season with a 65–60 record in the eight–team league, finishing 18.0 games behind the first place Haverhill Hustlers (82–41) in the final standings.

 The 1905 New England League standings saw the Fall River Indians finish a close second place.
 Fall River ended the season with a record of 66–40, finishing 2.0 games behind the first place Concord Marines, who had a 69–39 record.
 Sandy McDermott again managed the Indians.

 With the Indians placing sixth in the eight–team 1906 New England League, Sandy McDermott managed the Fall River for the final time.
 Ending the season with a record of 55–59, Fall River finished 18.0 games behind the champion Worcester Busters in the final standings.

 Manager John O'Brien began a six–season tenure as the 1907 Fall River Indians placed fifth in the Class B level New England League.
-The Indians ended the 1907 season with a record of 56–56, finishing 20.0 games behind the 1st place Worcester Busters.
+The Indians ended the 1907 season with a record of 56–56, finishing 20.0 games behind the first place Worcester Busters.

 As the Worcester Busters again won the league championship, the Fall River Indians placed sixth in the 1908 New England League.
 Fall River had a final record of 53–70 under the direction of manager John O'Brien, finishing 26.5 games behind Worcester in the eight–team league.

 The 1909 Fall River Indians placed fourth in the New England League, as Worcester again won the championship.
 With a 71–53, record, Fall City finished 6.0 games out of first place, as John O'Brien again managed the Indians.

 The Fall River Indians of the New England League ended the 1910 season with a record of 61–60.
-Fall River placed 5th in the standings under manager John O'Brien, finishing 15.0 games behind the New Bedford Whalers.
+Fall River placed fifth in the standings under manager John O'Brien, finishing 15.0 games behind the first place New Bedford Whalers.
 On June 8, 1910, Fall River pitcher Harry Wormwood threw an 11–inning no-hitter against the Worcester Busters.
 Wormwood and Fall River won the game 1–0.